 • They are stunned by the beauty of things.
 Say Dominoes fall earlier than you wanted.
 They say, breathless, “That was beautiful!”

 • They size up larger systems

 • If you are at a restaurant, they think about its operations.
 They might say, “So they basically spend money to make money.”
-After all they need a building, equipment, etc., to sell food.
+They need a building, equipment, etc., to sell ice cream.

 • They follow along with adult jokes like “Cosleeping with a 5 year old is like being with an octopus looking for its keys.”
 That IS funny, mom.